polareth/evmstate/README.md

   },
 });

-// Option 1: Pass it directly to the traceStorageAccess function const trace = await traceStorageAccess({
+// Option 1: Pass it directly to the traceState function const trace = await traceState({
   client,
   from: "0x...",
   to: "0x...",